14 March 2023

 While it’s good to engage and check on your super periodically, there are a few things to keep in mind regarding your balance.

-From month to month, the returns of an investment strategy can vary depending on economic and market conditions.
+The returns of an investment strategy can vary depending on economic and market conditions.
 Our investment team actively invests in strategies that include long-term assets like listed shares, private equity, unlisted property and unlisted infrastructure.
 While these investments can experience periods of lower returns, the portfolio is invested with the aim to enhance performance for members over the long term.

 Hit your retirement goals